• To download this notebook, click the download icon in the toolbar above and select the .ipynb format.

 it can be controlled.

-Then the line of sight rate vector and the missile velocity
+Then the line-of-sight rate vector and the missile velocity

 are used to base maneuver commands and the control system